pingcap/docs/tispark-deployment-topology.md

 ## Prerequisites

-TiSpark is based on the Apache Spark cluster, so before you start the TiDB cluster that contains TiSpark, you must ensure that Java Runtime Environment (JRE) 8 is installed on the server with TiSpark deployed.
+TiSpark is based on the Apache Spark cluster, so before you start the TiDB cluster that contains TiSpark, you must ensure that Java Runtime Environment (JRE) 8 is installed on the server that deploys TiSpark.
 Otherwise, TiSpark cannot be started.

 TiUP does not support installing JRE automatically.
 You need to install it on your own.
 For detailed installation instruction, see [How to download and install prebuilt OpenJDK packages](https://openjdk.java.net/install/).